-- (a) Financial assets that are measured at amortized cost e.g., loans, debt securities, deposits, trade receivables and bank balance - (b) Financial assets that are measured as at FVTOCI - (c) Lease receivables under Ind AS 17 - (d) Trade receivables or any contractual right to receive cash or another financial asset that result from transactions that are within the scope of Ind AS 115 (referred to as 'contractual revenue receivables' in these illustrative financial statements)

-- (e) Loan commitments which are not measured as at FVTPL - (f) Financial guarantee contracts which are not measured as at FVTPL
+- (a) Financial assets that are measured at amortized cost e.g. loans, debt, securities, deposits, trade receivables and bank balances. - (b) Financial assets that are measured as at FVTOCI - (c) Lease receivables under Ind AS 116 - (d) Trade receivables or any contractual right to receive cash or another financial asset that result from transactions that are within the scope of Ind AS 115 (referred to as "Service Concessional Receivable" in these illustrative financial statements. - (e) Loan commitments which are not measured as at FVTPL - (f) Financial guarantee contracts which are not measured as at FVTPL

 For recognition of impairment loss of financial assets and risk exposure, the Company determines whether there has been a significant increase in the credit risk since initial recognition.
-If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss. if credit risk has increased significantly, lifetime ECL is used.
+If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
+If credit risk has increased significantly, lifetime ECL is used.